MilanSkocic/codata/README.md

 * Fortran module named codata.f90
 * C header named codata.h
-* Python module named codata.py
+* Python module named pycodata.py
-* CPython extension named codata.c
+* CPython extension named cpycodata.c

 The sources can be directly included in projects where they are needed.